niekwit/find_peaks_py/README.md

 - `UNIFIED_PEAKS`: The method for calling peak overlaps.
 The default is `max`.
 If `max`, the maximum overlap is called as the peak thus results in fewer but larger peaks.
 If `min`, the minimum overlap is called as one peak and results in more but smaller peaks.
 - `no_discard_zeros`: If set, treat zero scores as non-empty reads in raw data.
 The default is `False`.
 This is useful for data that has a lot of zeros, such as ChIP-seq data.
 - `SEED`: Random seed used for shuffling.
 The default is `0`.
+- `OUTDIR`: Path to write output file(s) to.
+This also will simplify the file name(s), for easier implementation of this script with the Snakemake workflow management system.
+The default is `False`.

 ## Examples